wuyilingwei/wuyilingwei/README.md

 I oppose war - regardless of the side.
 (Please refrain from discussing political affiliations with me)

-I don't want to talk about political, racial, and gender (etc. unrelated code) content on github unless it's talked about by me in a project or issue, so if you try to talk about it with me, you might just get blacklisted.
+I don't want to talk about political, racial, and gender (etc. unrelated code) content on github. - So if you try to talk about these with me, you will get blacklisted.

 ## 💭 End